hackerman008/hackerman008.github.io/_posts/2024-3-5-Offensive_Development.markdown

 After everything is installed, make sure to take a snapshot of the machine if you are using Virtual Machine.

-# **Things To Remember**
+# **Things to remember**

 **This article has skipped over things that may not make sense and cause confusion to focus on what's needed for the time being.
 But I will point out the details of instructions and their meaning when used in code**.
 But I do suggest to start reading the Intel manuals after reading this article.
 Intel manuals Volume1 and Volume 2 (2A, 2B, 2C, 2D) have everything that we need.
 Volume 1 contains an overview and information about the Intel architecture and Volume 2 goes in-depth about the instruction format and types of instructions.
-You can download the manuals from [this link](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).
+You can download the manuals from **[this link](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html)**.

 # **Getting a basic idea of assembly**